iliags/qrwiz/README.md

 # QR Wizard

-A tool to generate QR codes from data.
+A tool to generate QR codes from urls.